google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/sending-messages-with-web-push-libraries.md

 The call to `webpush.sendNotification()` will return a promise.
 If the message was sent successfully the promise will resolves and there is nothing we need to do.
-If the promise rejects, we need to handle the error, which may involve remove the subscription from our data (i.e. the subscription is invalid) or perhaps the push service just could not fulfill our request and we need to try again later.
+If the promise rejects, we need to handle the error, which may involve removing the subscription from our data (i.e. the subscription is invalid) or perhaps the push service just could not fulfill our request and we need to try again later.

 To determine the type of error from a push service it's best to look at the status code.
 Error messages vary between push services and some are more helpful than others.

-In this example it checks for status code '404' and '410', which are the HTTP status codes for 'Not Found' and 'Gone'.
-If we receive this status code, it means the subscription has expired or is no longer valid, in these scenarios we need remove the subscriptions from our database.
+In this example it checks for status codes '404' and '410', which are the HTTP status codes for 'Not Found' and 'Gone'.
+If we receive one of these, it means the subscription has expired or is no longer valid, in these scenarios we need remove the subscriptions from our database.

 We'll cover some of the other status codes in the next section when we look at the web push